ray-project/ray/doc/source/rllib/rllib-offline.rst

     def offline_data(
         # Specify where experiences should be saved:
         # - None: don't save any experiences
-        # - a path/URI to save to a custom output directory (e.g., "s3://bckt/")
+        # - a path/URI to save to a custom output directory (for example, "s3://bckt/")
         output: Optional[str],
         # What sample batch columns to LZ4 compress in the output data.
         # Note that providing `rllib.core.columns.Columns.OBS` also